Tygara191/simpleton/README.md

 ### Application class ###
 The application class `core/app.php` is ment to be included and **instantiated** at every page as follows:

-Note: This is the only file from the `core` folder that you can include throughout your files.
+Note: This is the only file from the `core` folder that you should include throughout your files.

 Initializing the app: